 Tips for Coping with an Unplanned Pregnancy [How to Move Forward]

-Dealing with an unwanted pregnancy is going to be an emotional journey, and American Adoptions is here to guide you through that journey as best as we can.
+Dealing with an unwanted pregnancy is going to be an emotional journey, and American Adoptions is here to guide you through it as best as we can.
+Below, we'll outline the 5 steps you can start taking right now to cope with this unexpected surprise, including:

 How to Accept an Unplanned Pregnancy

-Step 2: Take the time to come to terms with being pregnant.
+Step 2: Take your time to come to terms with being pregnant.

 Dealing with unplanned pregnancy means dealing with all of the complicated emotions that come with it.
 Coping with an unplanned pregnancy will be a different process for everyone, but it’s likely to involve a gamut of emotions.
 If you are feeling shock, anger or depression, this is normal and to be expected.